DiamondSparrow/sin_detect/README.md

 # sin_detect
-Sinusoidal signal detection on NXP LPC11U68Xpresso board.
+Sinusoidal signal frequency detection on NXP LPC11U68Xpresso board.

 This program was designed for NXP MCU LPX11U68 (Cortex M0+) running at 48 MHz. to measure sinusoidal signal frequency and to indicate whether frequency is in range (from 100 to 300 Hz.) on LED.
 It will measure sinusoidal signal (from 0 to VDD - 3.3 V.) on ADC channel 0 (P1.9) at defined frequency (5 kHz) using timer.

 Frequency detection consists of: